Credits and costs

 - the legal and policy framework within which ecosystem management decisions are made

 You have the option of starting the master's program immediately, or you can choose to enhance your professional credentials by achieving important milestones along the way.
 You could earn the Leadership and Communication Skills for Ecosystem Managers Graduate Certificate or the Ecosystem Measurements and Data Analysis Graduate Certificate first.
-All of the required credits in these graduate certificates can be applied toward the MPS in Ecosystem Management, if you apply for and are accepted into the degree program.

 Why Ecosystem Management and Administration at Penn State

 Unlike many traditional environmental sciences programs, the Master of Professional Studies (MPS) in Ecosystem Management and Administration goes beyond studying the science behind environmental resources, and focuses on the real-world, practical implementation of management projects and programs.
 Learning and assignments are centered around your professional goals and directly applicable to your everyday work experiences.

 Earning this advanced degree in ecosystem management from Penn State can prepare you to become an effective leader, decision maker, and manager at for-profit natural resources companies; local, state, and federal agencies; consulting firms; or select non-governmental organizations.

 As a complement to the challenging, but rewarding, curriculum, the online courses provide you with the flexibility and convenience to study around your own schedule without sacrificing quality.
 You can skip the commute and prepare for more rewarding career opportunities without leaving the comfort of your home.